 Starting and stopping replication

-In the event data should no longer be replicated, you can similarly stop it as follows:
+In the event data should no longer be replicated, you can similarly stop it:

 Promoting a read replica instance